amishana/AmishaNambiars_BSE_Portfolio/index.md

 ﻿# Third Eye for the Visually Impaired
 I am working on a third eye for the visually blind.
 It is a wearable piece of technology that uses sensors to notify the wearer if they are about to hit something.
-The user can pick a buzz or vibration to notify them if they get within a few centimeters of an object so they know it is there and can avoid bumping into it.
+The user can pick between a buzz or vibration to notify them if they get within a few centimeters of an object so they know it is there and can avoid bumping into it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|